CMAP-REPOS/cmap-liferay-dxp-themes/README.md

         git clone https://[user]@bitbucket.org/workstate-code/cmap-liferay-dxp-themes.git .

-    The . at the end will clone the project into your current directory, without creating the "cmap-liferay-dxp-modules" directory.
+    The "." at the end will clone the project into your current directory, without creating the "cmap-liferay-dxp-themes" directory.

 * Check out [Liferay Themes and Layout Templates](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/introduction-to-themes) in the Liferay documentation.